Join us for Family and Alumni/ae Weekend 2023!

 Shabbat

-The Jewish Students Organization and Rabbi Joshua Boettiger ’97 invite families and alumni/ae to a Bard Shabbat experience in the Beit Shalom-Salaam House of Peace meeting room.
-All are welcome to attend an informal Shabbat (Sabbath) service, followed by kiddush and a vegetarian Shabbat dinner with students, faculty, and staff.
+The Jewish Students Organization invites families and alumni/ae to a Bard Shabbat experience in the Beit Shalom-Salaam House of Peace meeting room.
+All are welcome to attend an informal Shabbat (Sabbath) service followed by kiddush and a vegetarian Shabbat dinner with students, faculty, and staff.
 Advance reservations required.
-If you would like to attend, RSVP to [email protected] by October 16.
+If you would like to attend, RSVP to [email protected] by October 18.

 Beit Shalom-Salaam, Basement of Resnick Commons A